enadasi/lyrical-exercise/README.md

 ### Check the Results:
 - __Topic Modeling__: After running the program, check the "results" folder for a file named "topic_words.txt", which has all of the lyrics organized by latent topic
-- __Similar Song Recommender__: This runs in the terminal until you exit!
+- __Similar Song Recommender__: This runs in the terminal until you exit